mmlacak/crochess/docs/source/libcc/paths.rst

 Alternative paths
 ^^^^^^^^^^^^^^^^^

-Alternative paths are represented as a list of :c:type:`CcPathLink` nodes connected via :c:member:`CcPathLink.alt`; they are alternative to the originating segment.
+Alternative paths are represented as a list of :c:type:`CcPathNode` nodes connected via :c:member:`CcPathNode.alt`; they are alternative to the originating segment.
 For instance::

     +---+   next    +----+   next    +---+